Last Updated on May 6, 2021 by Maggie Sutton

 Each state has different home buying options for first time home buyers.
 For a list of Home Buying Programs available in your state, click here.
 Make sure you know what the program requirements are.
 Look for interest rates, payback options, and loan requirements.
 Some home loans are similar to cash loans that lend you money but give you higher interest rates.
 Your best option is to search for state-funded or government-funded programs.

-If you are a teacher, a firefighter, an EMT, a police officer, or military (active duty, reserved, retired, or veteran) looking for programs that coincide with first time home buying programs, stop by the Homes for Heroes website to sign up.
+If you are a teacher, a firefighter, healthcare worker, an EMT, a police officer, or military (active duty, reserved, retired, or veteran) looking for programs that coincide with first time home buying programs, stop by the Homes for Heroes website to sign up.
 We will set you up with a Homes for Heroes affiliate in your area.
 They will help you find the home of your dreams and save you money at the same time.